linhanphan/ebpf-tracing-demo/README.md

+# Introduction

+This repository hosts an eBPF program designed to monitor HTTP traffic on a server, tracking metrics such as request counts, response totals, success rates, and the latency (average, minimum, maximum) associated with requests per IP address.

+The core strategy involves integrating a function within the eBPF socket filter to intercept both incoming and outgoing HTTP traffic, subsequently storing this data in a BPF map for further analysis by a userspace application.

+To emulate server response times, we've developed a Python web application server.
+This server randomly generates an integer, pauses for "x" milliseconds (where 0 < x < 10), and then sends this number back to the client.
+Should this number be divisible by 5, the server issues an HTTP 500 error to mimic a request failure.

+An alternative method for HTTP traffic capture involves embedding an eBPF program within system call functions, such as accept4, read, write, and close, regarding socket operations.
+The code for this approach will be submitted soon.

+Below is the guideline to run the program.

 # Installing BCC

 Currently, BCC packages for both the Ubuntu Universe, and the iovisor builds are outdated.
 This is a known and tracked in: